Is It Safe to Travel to Thailand Right Now?

 Don’t get home with strangers.
 And don’t be afraid to ask for help.
 Thai people are quite friendly and willing to lend you a hand.
 If you are a first-timer to Thailand, visit the most popular places and choose the routes that have been tested for many years.

 Down the years, Thailand’s tourism industry has boomed and the infrastructure has improved much.
-Now, Thailand is definitely friendly to family tour.
+Now, Thailand is definitely friendly to a Family tour.
 There are a plenty of amazing destinations to visit with your kids.

-Spend a day serving as a volunteer in Chiang Mai Elephant Nature Park to care for the retired or disabled elephants.
-Your can prepare for food for elephants and learn how to feed them.
+Firstly, you can spend a day serving as a volunteer in Chiang Mai Elephant Nature Park to care for the retired or disabled elephants.
+For children, this is a very good chance to let them know how elephant live in the forests.
+You can prepare for food for elephants and learn how to feed them.
 Instead of a ride, you can walk with them to the river in forests and bathe them.

 Beaches are always paradise for children.
-Thailand has so many stunning beach resorts to offer, all equipped with child-friendly amenities.
+On the beach, kids can play many games, such as play sand football, swim, build sand castle, etc. In fact, Thailand has so many relaxing beach resorts to offer, all equipped with child-friendly amenities.
 For example, the White Sands Beach and Serenity Resort in Koh Chang are good choices, with only a 4-hour bus ride from Bangkok.

 Be careful with scams